Landcruiser 200 Series Diesel V8 IHI Turbo Problems

 These ‘dusted’ original IHI turbos are more likely if the original OEM Toyota air filter has been removed and replaced with an aftermarket one.

 In this case, it appears that an aftermarket system is not better.

-The OEM filter will not necessarily completely cure the issue, but anecdotal evidence shows it may slow the problems occurence.
+But the OEM filter will not necessarily completely cure the issue.
+However, anecdotal evidence suggests it may slow the problems occurrence.

 So perhaps consider changing back to OEM filtering and perhaps change that filtering system more often.